annotation/text-fabric/docs/index.md

           [exported](Use/Browser.md#work-with-exported-results) as a PDF
           plus a zip archive of tab separated files and stored in a repository;
-        * when programming in a notebook, these notebooks can easily be shared online by using GitHub of NBViewer.
+        * when programming in a notebook, these notebooks can easily be shared online by using GitHub or NBViewer.

     ???+ abstract "Contributing data"
         Researchers can easily